Sourdough Pumpkin Scones

 • It’s made with real pumpkin:

-• Like banana or zucchini bread, using real pumpkin in a recipe is great way to add seasonal fruits or veggies to baked goods.
+• Like banana or zucchini bread, using real pumpkin in a recipe is a great way to add seasonal fruits or veggies to baked goods.

 • The pumpkin adds a subtle earthy and almost savory flavor, natural orange color, and moisture to the scones.